jack-fox-2017/mongoose-crud/README.md

 **1st Step**

-    npm start

-    using postman go to url : (GET) http://localhost:3000/api/books

-    you can see the books detail in books collections (table books)

-**2nd Step**

-    Using postman go to url : (POST) http://localhost:3000/api/books
+      Using postman go to url : (POST) http://localhost:3000/books

       input new book

       fill on x-www-form-urlencoded key & value

       isbn : xxx-x-xxxxxx-xx-x
       title : book title
       author : the author
       category : book category (e.g drama, Mature (16+)
       stock : 5

+**2nd Step**

+      using postman go to url : (GET) http://localhost:3000/books

+      you can see all the books

 **3rd Step**

-    Using postman go to url : (GET) http://localhost:3000/api/books/:id
+      Using postman go to url : (GET) http://localhost:3000/books/:id

       you can see the book information detail by book id that you choose.

 **4th Step**

-    Using postman go to url : (PUT) http://localhost:3000/api/books/:id
+      Using postman go to url : (PUT) http://localhost:3000/books/:id

-    input new book
+      update new book

       fill on x-www-form-urlencoded key & value

       isbn : xxx-x-xxxxxx-xx-x
       title : book title edit
       author : the author edit
       category : book category (e.g drama, Mature (16+)
       stock : 5

 **5th Step**

-    Using postman go to url : (DELETE) http://localhost:3000/api/books
+      Using postman go to url : (DELETE) http://localhost:3000/books/:id

       Delete the book information detail by book id that you choose.

+**6th Step**

+      Using postman go to url : (POST) http://localhost:3000/customers

+      input new customer

+      fill on x-www-form-urlencoded key & value

+      name : customer name
+      memberid : member id customer
+      address : address customer
+      zipcode : zipcode customer
+      phone : phone customer

+**7th Step**

+      Using postman go to url : (GET) http://localhost:3000/customers

+      you can see all the customers

+**8th Step**

+      Using postman go to url : (GET) http://localhost:3000/customers/:id

+      you can see detail customer by id

+**9th Step

+      Using postman go to url : (PUT) http://localhost:3000/customers/:id

+      update new customer

+      fill on x-www-form-urlencoded key & value

+      name : customer name update
+      memberid : member id customer update
+      address : address customer update
+      zipcode : zipcode customer update
+      phone : phone customer update

+**10th Step**

+      Using postman go to url : (DELETE) http://localhost:3000/customers/:id

+      you can see delete customer by id